AcademySoftwareFoundation/aswf-sample-project/README.md

 ASWF projects currently use Azure Pipelines from Microsoft (a component of the Azure DevOps service) to provide cross platform Continuous Integration functionality.
 Azure Pipelines provides Windows, macOS and Linux build agents free of charge for open source projects, and although GPU equiped build agents for running test suites that require GPU acceleration are not currently available, it is possible to add a custom build agent to the Agent Pool for your project.

+Typically Azure Pipelines looks for a file called `azure-pipelines.yml` in the root directory of the GitHub project which specifies build / test / release instructions to be executed by CI pipeline.

 ### Initial Configuration

 Once a project becomes an official ASWF project and moves its repository under the [AcademySoftwareFoundation GitHub organization](https://github.com/AcademySoftwareFoundation), it will be using the [ASWF Azure Pipelines build project](https://dev.azure.com/academysoftwarefoundation/Academy%20Software%20Foundation/) which is managed by the Linux Foundation Release Engineering team.
 But you will first want to get Azure Pipelines builds for your project running under your own login.